CesiumGS/3d-tiles/extensions/3DTILES_layers/0.0.0/README.md

 }
 ```

 The [3DTILES_metadata extension]() enables the declaration of metadata `class` objects, which define a list of properties a conforming instance would need to provide.
 A layer in 3DTILES_layers may assign to itself a class declared in 3DTILES_metadata to provide additional metadata.
-Layers must follow the [single instance syntax]() for assigning values to the its `properties`.
+Layers must follow the [single instance syntax]() for assigning values to its `properties`.
 For example,

 ```javascript
 {